-Goodwill impairment charges
+Goodwill Impairment charges Impairment Charges

-During the three months ended March 31, 2023, we recorded goodwill impairment charges of approximately \$99.4 million.
-These charges were primarily driven by the decrease in the Company's market capitalization during the period.
+During the three and six months ended March 31, 2023 June 30, 2023, we recorded goodwill impairment charges of approximately \$99.4 million, \$67.3 million and \$166.7 million, respectively.
+These charges were primarily driven by the decrease in the Company's our market capitalization during the period.
 Our goodwill impairment analysis includes a comparison of the aggregate estimated fair value of our reporting unit to our total market capitalization.
-There was no addition to goodwill as of March 31, 2024, and as such our remaining goodwill balance was nil.
+There was no addition to goodwill as of March 31, 2024 June 30, 2024, and as such our remaining goodwill balance was nil.